prooph/pdo-event-store/docs/variants.md

 is happening.

 In order to prevent this it is possible to apply a locking strategy when writing to an event stream.
-By default the `NoLockStragey` does not conduct any form of locking. the `MysqlMetadataLockStrategy` uses MySQL metadata locks to ensure only one client at a time can write at the same stream (`MariaDbMetadataLockStrategy` respectively).
+By default the `NoLockStrategy` does not conduct any form of locking. the `MysqlMetadataLockStrategy` uses MySQL metadata locks to ensure only one client at a time can write at the same stream (`MariaDbMetadataLockStrategy` respectively).
 Both `MysqlMetadataLockStrategy` and `MariaDbMetadataLockStrategy` have an estimated loss of 50% write throughput in peak times compared to the `NoLockStrategy`